tstaten56/School-Projects/RSAEncrypt/readme.txt

 the message as an integer by typing 'e' e n message through the CLI.
 This prints an integer that represents the encoded message.
 To decode that message, a user types 'd' d n message(as integer) and will receive the decoded message.
 The exact use cases are as follows:
+·       yourProgram.exe  s   //program will output numbers it is testing against Fermat's theorem until it finds a prime one.
+If it goes over the maximum amount of digits the generator may spit out the same number
+				//multiple times because rand() generator is not truely random!
+Then the program will try again with prime initialization.
-·       yourProgram.exe  s   //your program should output a prime with s digit to the console ·       yourProgram.exe  a b   //your program should output (x,y) s.t. gcd(a,b) = ax+by and y>0
+·       yourProgram.exe  a b   //your program should output (x,y) s.t. gcd(a,b) = ax+by and y>0
 ·       yourProgram.exe  e p q //your program should output (d,n) s.t. ed=1%(p-1)(q-1), n=pq
 ·       yourProgram.exe  ‘e’ e n message   //your program should output the encrypted message